pa1tech/MFtool/docs/index.md

 	<meta property="twitter:site" content="https://pa1tech.github.io/" />
 </head>

-#### Tool to calclate MF returns and benchmark each fund wrt Nifty 50 performance from the date of investment
+#### Tool to calculate MF returns and benchmark each fund wrt Nifty 50 performance from the date of investment
 ### [Github Repo](https://github.com/pa1tech/MFtool)

 ## How to use?